 Where is our Lu Shan Yun Wu green tea produced

 The source of tea is from the traditional birthplace of this tea, high in mountains of Jiangxi province.
-This amazingly beautiful area is a mix of high rugged mountains and dense forests, with the cool temperatures and perpetually misty conditions ideal for growing the delicate buds and leaves.
+This amazingly beautiful area is a mix of high rugged mountains and dense forests, with the cold temperatures and perpetually dark conditions ideal for growing the delicate buds and leaves.

 Lu Shan Yun Wu traces its roots back to a traditional green tea produced in Jiangxi during Ming Dynasty in the 1600’s, called Jiangxi green tea.
 As the hand rolling and processing techniques of this tea evolved and improved, the highest quality versions of this tea were given a new name – Lu Shan Yun Wu – to distinguish them from the earlier, inferior, forms.
 In the nineteenth and twentieth centuries Lu Shan Yun Wu became hugely popular in China, and to this day is the most commonly drunk green tea in the country.